Published since January 1999 with the largest international

 aircraft accident can happen in any community - even

 is an independent publication reporting with a balanced perspective on

 holds no allegiance or is party to any organizations, manufacturers,

 committees, associations, groups, governmental or other regulatory agencies and therefore

 are impacting the international Aircraft Rescue Fire

-JOURNAL is not subsidized by taxpayers or special interests or
+JOURNAL has never been subsidized by taxpayers, special interests

 veteran owned and operated tax-paying small business.